aimms/how-to/Articles/332/332-Explicit-Dantzig-Fulkerson-Johnson formulation.rst

 -> link to Barcinova

-note: The same formulation could also be implementen implicitly -> see this article
+note: The same formulation could also be implemented implicitly -> see this article